goodalexander/goodalexander.github.io/_posts/2023-12-02-left-curve-path.md

 A crypto bull market is arriving.
 It’s time to dial down the spiritual thought, the hobbies, the relationships.
 The meditations on what it means to be human.
 And focus on making money.

 Because the nature of money is changing.
 If the real “Bull” arrives it’s actually the Fiat “bear”.
-That is to say - governments thought adding endless was a free lunch but it’s increasingly accelerating into an untenable situation.
+That is to say - governments thought adding endless debt was a free lunch but it’s increasingly accelerating into an untenable situation.
 And the only way to deal with it is by pretending you’re borrowing at low rates, and inappropriately easy monetary policy in the face of obvious inflation.

 Thus this is in crypto terms, the Morpheus Bull Run - referencing the meme where Neo asks Morpheus, “You’re telling me I will be able to convert all these Bitcoins into millions of dollars?”
 And Morpheus smiles knowingly with his gapped front teeth and says, “No Neo - I’m telling you when you’re ready you won’t have to.”